ReedBarrus/DynamicalMemoryEngine/README/Diagnostics/README.BoundaryConditionedBasinFormation.md

 It should not yet be treated as a universal basin law.

+## Continuous replay resilience refinement

+The current flow-resolved basin explanation has now been pressure-tested under multiple isolated replay perturbation families.

+Within the present synthetic replay family:

+- amplitude perturbation disrupted and then restored oscillatory exchange,
+- boundary detuning disrupted and then restored oscillatory exchange,
+- harmonic offset collapsed the exchange condition and then restored it on return,
+- noise-depth perturbation disrupted and then restored oscillatory exchange.

+Working refinement:

+the current strongest splitting cases are not only exact-edge / active-boundary events;
+they also participate in a replay-resilient exchange regime across multiple bounded perturbation axes.

+This remains:

+- read-side,
+- probe-local,
+- below canon,
+- subordinate to replay-honest lineage,
+- and limited to the current declared synthetic family.

+It should not yet be treated as a universal basin law.

 ## 14. Working principle

 A basin split is not automatically explained merely because an edge exists.